How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 These include:

-• Job uncertainty: If your employment situation is unstable or you are considering a career change, locking into a mortgage before stabilising your income is a high-risk move
+• Job uncertainty: If your employment situation is unstable or you are considering a career change, locking into a mortgage before stabilizing your income is risky

-• Possible relocation: A job offer in another city, a partner’s career move, or plans to study elsewhere could make selling necessary within a year or two.
+• Possible relocation: A job offer in another city, a partner’s career move, or plans to study elsewhere could force a sale within a year or two

-• Relationship changes: Major personal transitions, whether positive or difficult, affect both finances and living preferences in ways that are hard to predict
+• Relationship changes: Major personal transitions affect both finances and living preferences in ways that are hard to predict

-• Remote work flexibility: If your work allows you to live anywhere, committing to one location before you have fully decided where you want to be may limit your options in ways you will regret
+• Remote work flexibility: If your work lets you live anywhere, committing to one location before deciding where you want to be may limit options you will wish you had

 None of these situations is permanent.
-They are simply honest reasons to keep renting for now, without any judgment attached.
+They are honest reasons to keep renting for now.

 Housing decisions involve more than numbers.
-They involve time, attention, and a realistic understanding of what ownership requires day to day.
+They involve time, attention, and a realistic understanding of what ownership demands day to day.

 Do You Understand What Owning a Home Actually Involves?

-Many first-time buyers are surprised by how much a home demands of them in the first year.
+Many first-time buyers are surprised by how much a home demands in the first year.

 When something breaks, you find the contractor, get the quotes, schedule the repair, and pay for it.
 When the HOA sends a notice, you deal with it.
-When the insurance company needs documentation after a claim, that is your job too.
+When the insurance company needs documentation after a claim, that falls on you.

 This is not a reason to avoid buying.
 It is a reason to go in with your eyes open.
 Owning a home is closer to running a small ongoing project than it is to signing a lease.
-The time and mental load that comes with it are real, and they are worth factoring into your decision.
+The time and mental load are real, and they are worth factoring into your decision.

-If the idea of handling these responsibilities feels overwhelming rather than manageable, taking more time to prepare before buying makes sense.
+If handling these responsibilities feels overwhelming rather than manageable, taking more time to prepare makes sense.

 Are You Buying for the Right Reasons?

-Some of the most regretted home purchases happen because of outside pressure rather than genuine personal readiness.
+Some of the most regretted home purchases happen because of outside pressure rather than genuine readiness.

-Common examples include buying because family members are asking when you will “finally” own something, acting fast.
-After all, you fear missing out on a rising market, or buying because it feels like the logical next step at a certain age or life stage.
+Common examples include buying because family members keep asking when you will “finally” own something, or acting fast.
+After all,e you fear missing out on a rising market, or buying because it feels like the logical next step at a certain age or life stage.

 These motivations are understandable.
-They are also risky drivers for a 30-year financial commitment.
+They are also risky foundations for a 30-year financial commitment.

-Sound reasons to buy a home look more like this:
+Sound reasons to buy look more like this:

 • You plan to stay in the area for at least 5 years and want stability in your housing costs